alexjnoble/PASR_python/README.md

 - `-n 4`: Use 4 CPU cores for parallel processing.
 - `--force_tif`: Save all output files as .tif, regardless of the input file format.

-This is just an example.
-Adjust the command to suit your needs!
+These are just examples.
+Adjust the commands to suit your needs!

 ## Issues and Support